-Her book, under contract with Oxford University Press, is tentatively titled Disgraced: How Sex Scandals Transformed United States Protestantism.
-The book investigates how pastoral sex scandals have been covered in the popular press and how Protestant denominations and the reading public responded to the coverage.
+Dr. Suzanna Krivulskaya is an Assistant Professor of History at California State University San Marcos.
+She specializes in modern U.S. history and studies the relationship between sexuality and religion.
+Her first book, forthcoming from Oxford University Press, is titled Disgraced: How Sex Scandals Transformed American Protestantism, investigates how pastoral sex scandals have been covered in the popular press and how Protestant denominations and the reading public responded to the coverage.

 Krivulskaya's work has been published in the Journal of American Studies, Current Research in Digital History, Journal of the Gilded Age and Progressive Era, and Religion and American Culture.
-She is a contributor to the forthcoming volumes Digitised Newspapers – A New Eldorado for Historians? andOxford Handbook of Christian Fundamentalism.
+She is a contributor to the forthcoming Digitised Newspapers — An New Eldorado for Historians? and The Oxford Handbook of Christian Fundamentalism.
 She has also written for popular outlets like Religion Dispatches, Religion in American History, and The Revealer.

 Krivulskaya is the recipient of the 2019-2020 Virginia Ramey Mollenkott Award from the LGBTQ Religious Archives Network and the 2022-2023 PRRI Fellow in Religion and LGBTQ+ rights.